-Buckmaster told her to follow Antelme and fly to London but she refused, insisting that she stay on to report further developments.
+Rather than joining Antelme and flying to London, she stayed on to report further developments.
 In some ways it was a foolhardy decision, but also a brave and undeniably vital one for F Section, especially since the situation was becoming more confusing by the day.
 Since the arrest of Norman, the Germans had begun sending fake messages using his codes and wireless set, which left Buckmaster unsure whether he was still free or not.
-When Buckmaster's deputy Nicholas Bodington arrived in Paris to investigate Noor became an invaluable ally, after his own wireless operator was walked into a Gestapo trap, laid using Norman's set.
+When one of Buckmaster's senior officers, Nicholas Bodington, arrived in Paris to make his own assessment, Noor quickly became an invaluable asset when his own wireless operator walked into a Gestapo trap, laid using Norman's set.
 With radio direction-finding vans prowling the streets, the dangers of transmitting were now very great and she had to move constantly, lugging her heavy wireless suitcase across Paris to avoid detection.

-In August she arranged more flights with Déricourt, to evacuate Bodington and other endangered Paris agents.
+In August Déricourt also made use of Noor's wireless, arranging the flight to evacuate Bodington and fellow agents Claude de Baissac and his sister Lise de Baissac back to London.
 Despite the strain she was under, Noor sent a letter to Buckmaster, full of enthusiasm for the job she was doing.
 “Thanks a lot, it’s grand working [with] you.
 The best moment I have had yet.”
 But she still didn’t realise how much danger she was in, or how close the Gestapo were getting.
 This letter, along with other letters and reports in the mailbag, was secretly photographed by the Germans before leaving France, courtesy of Déricourt.

 As she began to run out of safe houses Noor took the risk of seeking refuge with pre-war family friends, while continually re-dyeing her hair and wearing dark glasses to avoid being recognised.
 After evading yet another Gestapo trap, she finally had to admit that the physical and psychological demands of living undercover had exhausted her.
 According to one source Buckmaster made arrangements for her return to London in mid-October, a flight that she would never catch.

 Having slipped through the Germans’ fingers for four months, Noor’s downfall was finally brought about by an act of petty jealousy.
-Though never proved, it’s likely that it was Garry's sister, Renée, who contacted the German counter-espionage service (the Sicherheitsdienst, or SD) and sold her out, giving them Noor’s safe house address in rue de la Faisanderie for the price of 100,000 francs.
-The Germans had bought Madeleine cheaply - it was a tenth of what they would have been willing to pay for such a prize.
+Though never proved, it’s likely that it was Garry's sister, Renée, who contacted the German counter-espionage service (the Sicherheitsdienst, or SD) and sold her out, giving them Noor’s safe house address in rue de la Faisanderie for the price of 100,000 francs (two SD officers, Ernst Vogt and Josef Goetz, both later stated that a Frenchwoman had been responsible).

-The first attempt to catch Noor failed.
-One of several Gestapo agents watching the apartment described how he saw her leave and walk into the bakery below.
-As she left she seemed to spot him, and moments later she quickly disappeared round a corner and vanished.
+The circumstances and timing of Noor's arrest are not clear.
+According to the account of SD agent Werner Ruehl, several Gestapo agents watching the apartment saw her leave and walk into the bakery below.
+Moments after leaving she quickly disappeared round a corner and vanished, convincing Ruehl that she had spotted them.
 It should have made her think twice about returning, and when she re-entered the apartment that afternoon she found an agent waiting for her.
 Unarmed (she had chosen not to carry a gun) she bit and clawed at him ferociously until he could draw his gun and phone for backup.
 Minutes later several men in civilian clothes bundled her downstairs and into a waiting car.

-The arrest caused delight and probably great relief, after all the SD had been fruitlessly tracking her wireless signal for months.
-After being driven the few hundred yards to their headquarters at 84 Avenue Foch, Noor made the strange request to take a bath.
+Whatever the truth, there is no doubt that she was taken to the SD's headquarters at 84 Avenue Foch, just a stone's throw from rue de la Faisanderie.
+On arriving, Noor made the strange request to take a bath.
 As soon as the door was locked she attempted to climb out of the window, but she was quickly spotted and coaxed back inside.

 Noor was held in the former servants’ quarters on the fifth floor of Avenue Foch.
 In the cell opposite was a long-time resident, SOE agent John Starr, a former poster artist who had entered into a strange alliance with Kieffer.
-Having been tortured after his arrest that summer, Starr now led a relatively comfortable life, drawing diagrams of F Section networks and portraits of the Avenue Foch staff.
+Though roughly treated following his arrest, Starr now led a relatively comfortable life, drawing diagrams of F Section networks and portraits of the Avenue Foch staff.
 In return Kieffer could demoralise newly captured agents by showing them how cooperative Starr was being, in the hope that it would encourage them to talk.
 Starr recalled how Noor would distract herself by writing children's stories in her cell, and he often heard her sobbing through the night.
 But when morning came she would bury her emotions and resumed her defiant attitude, betraying nothing to Vogt or Kieffer.

 In November she formed an escape party with Starr and Léon Faye, the former head of MI6’s ALLIANCE intelligence network.
 Stealing a screwdriver, Starr passed it to Faye and Noor via a hiding place in the bathroom, in order to loosen the bars over the skylights in their cells.
 One night Starr climbed out of his window and onto the roof where he met Faye: they planned to haul Noor up through the skylight of her cell, but she hadn’t been able to remove the bars, causing a fatal delay.
 Around 3am an RAF air raid suddenly alerted the guards, who then checked on the prisoners’ cells.
 Within minutes the breakout had been discovered.
 Using a rope made from sheets and blankets, the three of them managed to climb down and break into a second-floor apartment next door, but by now Kieffer had the whole area secured.
 Faye was shot and wounded when he made a desperate dash for liberty, leaving Noor and Starr to savour their few remaining moments of freedom before being escorted back.